lorenzo-mechbau/mooney_rivlin_cellml/README.rst

 ====================
-mooney_rivlin_cellml
+Mooney Rivlin CellML
 ====================

-Mooney Rivlin with CellML
+Finite elasticity example using the Mooney Rivlin constitutive relationship described in CellML.

 Building the example
 ====================